 To this point, influencer marketing company Markerly performed some research on Instagram—they compared the engagement rate of people with small followings (micro-influencers) versus large followings.

 The results might surprise you:

 We believe influencers in the 10k-100k follower range offer the best combination of engagement and broad reach, with like and comment rates that exceed influencers with higher followers.

-Use these creative social media strategies to help promote your small business.
-Doing so will likely help you stand out from the competition and engage with more potential customers over the long run.
+To this point, although it may take some time and effort to find out what works best for your business, investing in social media now will help you stand out from the competition and engage with more potential customers in the long run.

 Liz Froment is a Boston-based freelance writer who writes primarily in the finance and marketing industries.
 You can find more about her at lizfroment.com or @lfroment on Twitter.